School of Pharmacy Frequently Asked Questions

 LECOM School of Pharmacy requires two letters of recommendation.
 One of the letters must be from a science professor.
 The other letter can be from anyone else except a friend, family member or co- worker.
 A letter of recommendation from a pharmacist is recommended.
 All letters of recommendation are submitted through PharmCAS.
 PharmCAS allows students to submit up to four letters of recommendation.
 PharmCAS will send the letters to the schools you apply to once they receive them from your recommender.

 What is the student portal?

-When the student’s application is processed, LECOM automatically send out an e-mail to the applicant assigning them a username and password to log onto our student portal.
-After the admissions office processes the file, the applicant receives an e-mail informing them their application has been processed and they can visit the portal to view their missing requirements.
-The portal also allows the applicant to keep checking on their application throughout the process.
+When the student’s application is processed, LECOM automatically sends an e-mail assigning a username and password to the applicant allowing access to portal.lecom.edu.This is a secure site available only to LECOM students, faculty and staff.
+After the admissions office processes the file, the applicant receives an e-mail informing them that their application has been processed and they can visit the portal to view their missing requirements.
+The portal also allows the applicant to keep checking on their application status throughout the process.

 Where can I find information on financial aid?

 When will my application be processed?
 Will I find out if I am missing any classes or application materials?

 Your application will be processed once we receive your PharmCAS Application.
 Once your file has been processed, you will receive an e-mail from the admissions office informing the applicant their application has been processed.
 The e-mail will also inform applicants they can visit the admissions portal site (portal.lecom.edu) using the user name and password provided to them to check their admissions status throughout the process.
 IT IS THE RESPONSIBILTY OF THE STUDENT TO INFORM THE ADMISSIONS OFFICE OF ANY CHANGES TO THE FILE WHICH INCLUDES GRADES, COURSE CHANGES, SEMESTER CHANGES, ADDRESS CHANGES, ETC.